Greece gets first 2 upgraded F-16s out of a total 83

 “I don’t believe this will ever happen," he said.
 "And if, God forbid, it happened, Turkey would receive an absolutely devastating response.”

-It has bought or ordered French Rafale fighter jets and FDI frigates, and is planning to purchase F-35 fighters from the U.S.

 The F-16s, developed in the 1970s, are the workhorse of Greece's air force.
 It acquired a first batch of 40 in 1989, and another 130 over the years.
-The latest upgrade will bring the 83 planes to the Block 72 variant, which is the most advanced version of the model in service in Europe.
+The latest upgrade will bring the 83 planes to the Block 72 variant that's the most advanced F-16 version in service in Europe.

-“It's an aircraft with enormous capabilities, particularly in its electronics systems,” Defense Minister Nikolaos Panagiotopoulos said.

-Another four upgraded F-16s will be delivered by the end of this year, while the program is set for completion in late 2027.
+Another four F-16s will be upgraded by the end of this year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.